alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### Teaching

-The next step was to teach young talent, something I have been doing (and enjoyed) since 2000 when I was sent to Morocco to train new programmers for IECISA.
+The next step was to teach young talent, something I have been doing (and enjoying) since 2000 when I was sent to Morocco to train new programmers for IECISA.

 I have participated in several editions of